2022: A Year in GitOps

 This year, GitOps really gathered momentum in the enterprise, thanks in no small part to a series of big Weaveworks milestones, from integration with Microsoft’s developer tools to the graduation of Flux at the CNCF.
 So let’s take a quick look back over the last twelve months.

 2022 was a big year for GitOps and an even bigger year for Weaveworks.
 Over the course of the year, the Weaveworks team has worked incredibly hard on introducing various features to Weave GitOps that have transformed the model’s fortunes in the enterprise.
-It has been a sustained effort that has culminated in Flux, the open-source project that powers Weave GitOps, reaching Graduated status in the CNCF.
+It has been a sustained effort that has culminated in Flux CD, the open-source project that powers Weave GitOps, reaching Graduated status in the CNCF.

 But more on that later.
 First, let’s go back to the beginning of the year and see where all this enterprise momentum came from.